Kozea/WeasyPrint/pages/using.rst

 Navigator
 ---------

-WeasyPrint is a very limited web browser, running in your web browser.
+*WeasyPrint Navigator* is a very limited web browser, running in your web browser.
 Start it with:

 .. code-block:: sh